334-566-2023 (Main Office)

 American Legion Auxiliary Scholarship

-Applications can be picked up in the school counselor’s office.
+Applications can be found in the Scholarships in Alabama link below in this list.
 The deadline for the scholarship is April 1.
 Requirements: Application, High School Transcript, GPA, Three letters of recommendation, sons and daughters, grandsons and granddaughters of Veterans of WWI, WWII, Korean War, Vietnam Conflict, Beirut/Granada/Panama Emergencies, Desert Storm War, and service record (discharge papers) of the veteran.

 Mail application: American Legion Auxiliary, P.O.
 Box 606, Montgomery, Alabama 36101.